glxxyxafonso/whatbeato.uk/content/posts/2025-01-26-the-first-perfect-computer.markdown

 {{< caption image="/assets/amiga6.jpeg" text="Inside of the Amiga 1000 case" >}}

-That's [Jay Miner][jay]'s signature on top right corner, considered the father of the Amiga, and Mitchy's, his dog, pawn.
+That's [Jay Miner][jay]'s signature on top right corner, considered the father of the Amiga, and Mitchy's, his dog's, paw.

 The second thing I noticed was that my Amiga had another board on the motherboard, which was a surprise.
 "This is a PAL Amiga, so this can't be the WCS," I thought.
 It wasn't.